-White comes to McDaniel with eight years of collegiate coaching experience, including two seasons at the Division I level.
-In addition to serving as the defensive backs assistant and player development coach at Rutgers last season, White also coached the 2008 season at his alma mater, Iona.
+White came to McDaniel with eight years of collegiate coaching experience, including two seasons at the Division I level.
+In addition to serving as the defensive backs assistant and player development coach at Rutgers in 2015, White also coached the 2008 season at his alma mater, Iona.

 At Iona, he worked with the wide receivers – a position he knew well.
 White was an All-MAAC first-team performer and team captain in 2007, leading the Gaels in receptions (49) and yards (610).
 He also scored six touchdowns that season.